 The District’s original water supply was untreated surface water purchased from the North Fork Ditch Company to irrigate about 4,000 acres of vegetables and fruit and nut trees.
 At that time, water was delivered from the river in large, horse-drawn wooden tank wagons.
-Later, a main wood pipe linked to a reservoir supplied water to the community.
-To supplement its surface water supplies, the District drilled its first groundwater well in 1940, and a second one in 1943.
+Later, the main wood pipe linked to a reservoir supplied water to the community.
+To supplement its surface water supplies, the District drilled its first groundwater well in 1940, and the second one in 1943.

-After the completion of Folsom Dam on the American River in 1954, the North Fork Ditch Company’s water rights were transferred to the newly created San Juan Suburban Water District (now called San Juan Water District), from which the District still purchases wholesale water.
+After the completion of the Folsom Dam on the American River in 1954, the North Fork Ditch Company’s water rights were transferred to the newly created San Juan Suburban Water District (now called San Juan Water District), from which the District still purchases wholesale water.